makerdao/community/governance/votes/Executive vote - January 23, 2025.md

 - Decrease ETH-A SF by TBC percentage points from 19.75% to **TBC%**.
 - Decrease ETH-B SF by TBC percentage points from 20.25% to **TBC%**.
-- Decrease ETH-C Stability Fee by TBC percentage points from 19.50% to **TBC%**.
+- Decrease ETH-C SF by TBC percentage points from 19.50% to **TBC%**.
 - Decrease WSTETH-A SF by TBC percentage points from 20.75% to **TBC%**.
 - Decrease WSTETH-B SF by TBC percentage points from 20.50% to **TBC%**.
 - Decrease WBTC-A SF by TBC percentage points from 24.25% to **TBC%**.